2 cities pursued more school for kids. Only 1 pulled it off.

 Richmond struggled to adopt year-round school because wealthier parents couldn’t see any benefit of more class time for their children, said Taikein Cooper, executive director of Virginia Excels, a statewide education advocacy organization.

-None of five mothers interviewed as they waited for their children knew about the attempts to extend the school year.
-Each of them would have jumped at the chance to get more time in school.

-“It’s good to have vacation, but it’s too long,” Leticia Mazariegos said in Spanish.
-Her 9-year-old son speaks English very timidly, and she said more school would help his confidence.
-“Why don’t they do that?”

 Veronica Lucas would like more time in school for her son Jonathan.
-Richmond schools have trained teachers in phonics to improve reading instruction, but he still needs more help.
-“I can’t afford to hire him a tutor,” Lucas said.
+“I can’t afford to hire him a tutor,” she said.

 There may be another chance for Jonathan.

 Kamras is making a third attempt at year-round school, this time calling it a pilot for interested schools.
-In his proposal, five schools would add 20 required days to the school calendar next year.
 As before, approval rests with the school board.

 The Associated Press education team receives support from the Carnegie Corporation of New York.
 The AP is solely responsible for all content.